boazsegev/plezi/README.md

         exit # Plezi will autostart once you exit irb.

-Except while using WebSockets, returning a String will automatically add the string to the response before sending the response - which makes for cleaner code.
+Except when using WebSockets, returning a String will automatically add the string to the response before sending the response - which makes for cleaner code.
 It's also possible to use the `response` object to set the response or stream HTTP (return true instead of a stream when you're done).

 It's also possible to define a number of controllers for a similar route.
 The controllers will answer in the order in which the routes are defined (this allows to group code by logic instead of url).